List of Frontline (American TV program) episodes: Season 8 (1990)

 Beginning with Season 8, Frontline would eschew from using a regular on-air host, using an off-screen narrator to introduce each episode.

-As part of its 8th season, Frontline aired the 4-part documentary Decade of Destruction.
+As part of its 8th season, Frontline aired the 4-part documentary The Decade of Destruction.
 Produced by Adrian Cowell, the series spotlighted the destruction of Brazil's Amazon rainforest, regarded as one of Earth's "last great frontier[s]", during the decade of the 1980s.